 This is the challenge Jacksonville University’s admissions department wanted to address when “The Undertow” was conceived.

-“The Undertow” is a blog that comes out twice a week, on Sundays and Wednesdays.
-It is produced by film and animation student Michael Csorba.
+“The Undertow” is a blog that comes out once a week and is produced by film and animation student Michael Csorba.

 “It was constructed with the idea of having student life portrayed in a new light,” Csorba says.
 “I’m a tour guide and student ambassador and I wanted to be sure that we showed things we don’t get to show on tours.”